-Witting from the detailor.
-The Analysis and Parsing of a passage from some standard English author.
-The first four Rules of Arithmetic, Simple and Compound.
+- 3. The Analysis and Parsing of a passage from some standard English author. - 4.
+The first four Rules of Arithmetic, Simple and Compound. - The first but fitted of Arithmetic, Simple and Compound.
 Geography.
-Under this head a competent knowledge will be required of the chief ranges of mountains, the principal rivers, the principal towns, and the coast-line of one or more of the countries in the following list:-England, Scotland, Ireland, Europe, Asia, Africa, North America, Scotland, America, Scotland, Ireland, Europe, Asia, Africa, North America, South America, Australasia.

-6. The outlines of English History since the Conquest; that is to say, the succession of Sovereigns, the chief events, and some account of the leading men in each reign.
+Under this head a competent knowledge will be required of the chief ranges of mountains, the principal rivers, the principal towns, and the coast-line of one or more of the countries in the following list:-England, Scotland, Ireland, Europe, Asia, Africa, North America, South America, Australasia. - 6.
+The outlines of English History since the Conquest; that is to say, the succession of Sovereigns, the chief events, and some account of the leading men in each reign.